stfc/PSyclone/doc/user_guide/profiling.rst

   names would clash when compiling).

-* the `region_name` is set to the name of the invoke in which it resides, followed by a `:` and a kernel name if the profile region contains a single kernel, and is completed by `:r` (standing for region) followed by an integer which uniquely identifies the profile within the invoke (based on the profile node's position in the PSyIR representation relative to any other
+* the `region_name` is set to the name of the invoke in which it resides, followed by a `-` and a kernel name if the profile region contains a single kernel, and is completed by `-r` (standing for region) followed by an integer which uniquely identifies the profile within the invoke (based on the profile node's position in the PSyIR representation relative to any other